phylotastic/datelifedocker/README.md

 [4.
 Using swarm](#4-swarm)
 <br><br>

-## 1. Using a prebuilt DateLife docker image
+## 1. Using a prebuilt DateLife Docker image

-Ideally, the `datelife` docker image automatically builds and uploads to [bomeara/datelife's Docker Hub (the docker cloud)](https://hub.docker.com/r/bomeara/datelife/dockerfile) with pushes to [this repository (the GitHub phylotastic/datelifedocker repo)](https://github.com/phylotastic/datelifedocker).
-Automatic docker builds are not working for the moment (last updated Oct 5 2021), so the latest, locally built, manually uploaded `datelife` docker image is found at [lunasare/datelife's Docker Hub](https://hub.docker.com/repository/docker/lunasare/datelife).
+Ideally, the `datelife` Docker image automatically builds and uploads to [bomeara/datelife's Docker Hub (the Docker cloud)](https://hub.docker.com/r/bomeara/datelife/dockerfile) with pushes to [this repository (the GitHub phylotastic/datelifedocker repo)](https://github.com/phylotastic/datelifedocker).
+Automatic Docker builds are not working for the moment (last updated Oct 5 2021), so the latest, locally built, manually uploaded `datelife` Docker image is found at [lunasare/datelife's Docker Hub](https://hub.docker.com/repository/docker/lunasare/datelife).

 <!-- Look at this for list styling: https://gist.github.com/bertobox/3503850#gistcomment-1213320 -->

 <ul style="list-style-type:none;">
   <li> 1.1.
-To download the prebuilt <code>datelife</code> docker image from Docker Hub you need <a href="https://www.docker.com/products/docker-desktop">Docker desktop installed</a>.
+To download the prebuilt <code>datelife</code> Docker image from Docker Hub you need <a href="https://www.docker.com/products/docker-desktop">Docker desktop installed</a>.
 Then, from terminal use the <code>docker pull</code> command:
   </li><br>

 ```shell